DLR-RM/python-jsonconversion/README.md

 features of `JSONObjectEncoder` but want to implement your own encoders.

 The class is especially helpful, if you want custom handling of builtins (`int`, `dict`, ...) or classes deriving from builtins.
 This would not be possible if directly inheriting from `JSONEncoder`.
-In order to do so, override the `isinstance` method and return `False` for all types you want to handle in the `default` method.
+To do so, override the `isinstance` method and return `False` for all types you want to handle in the `default` method.

+If you look at the source code of `JSONObjectEncoder`, you will see how this can be used.

 ## `JSONObjectEncoder`

 Encodes Python objects into JSON strings.
 Supported objects are:

 * Python builtins: `int`, `float`, `str`, `list`, `set`, `dict`, `tuple`
-* types: `isinstance(object, type)`
+* `type` objects: `isinstance(object, type)`
 * All classes deriving from `JSONObject`

 Those objects can of course also be nested!